Magisk-Modules-Alt-Repo/Simple_BootloopSaver/README.md

 # Magisk BootloopSaver

 > WARNING: Most of bootloop can be prevented but not completely.
 The script can be killed by other process, another module or broken Magisk.
-Magisk should add a function that, when it finds a file created in Custom Recovery (example: /cache/disable_magisk), it fires off all modules.

 ## About
 Protect your system from bootloop caused by Magisk modules.
 In case the data partition is encrypted and you cannot access `/data/adb/modules`, or you don't want to turn off **force encryption** to protect your private data.